Munich Art Gallery: The best galleries and museums for art in Munich

 - Check opening hours: Small galleries often work by appointment.

-- Newsletter & Social Media: Many galleries inform about new exhibitions via Instagram or newsletter.
+- Newsletter & Social Media: Many galleries use Instagram or newsletters to announce new exhibitions.

 - Combine classic and modern: Plan your day so that you visit both museums and private galleries – the variety is worth it.